Panzanella Salad Recipe with Peaches

 Ingredients – tailored to your taste

-Ingredients: toasted bread cubes, peach, tomato, cucumbers, greens, Bocconcini, basil leaves, vinaigrette
+Toasted bread cubes, peaches, tomato, cucumbers, Bocconcini, basil leaves, vinaigrette.

-• You can grill the bread instead of toasting it if you prefer.
+• Bread: I use a baguette, ciabatta, sourdough bread, Italian bread or French bread.
+Stale bread is even better.
+You can grill the bread instead of toasting it if you prefer.
 Instructions are in the recipe.

 • Include additional fresh herbs like thyme, oregano or chives